Konstantin Bulgakov

-Konstantin Yakovlevich Bulgakov (Константин Яковлевич Булгаков; 31 December 1782 – 29 October 1835) was a diplomat, privy councillor, and postal administrator from the Russian Empire.
+Konstantin Yakovlevich Bulgakov (Константин Яковлевич Булгаков; 31 December 1782 – 29 October 1835) was a Russian diplomat, privy councillor, and postal administrator.

 Konstantin Bulgakov served as the director of the Moscow Post Office.
-Since 1819 he was the director of Saint Petersburg Post Office.
+From 1819, he was the director of the Saint Petersburg Post Office.
 Bulgakov later became the director of the Postal Department of the Russian Empire.
 He and his brother Alexander Bulgakov, director of the Moscow Post Office, could freely correspond with each other because both were the top officers of the Russian Postal Service.

 Biography

 Konstantin Bulgakov was the son of a diplomat, Yakov Bulgakov (1743–1809).
 He was born in Constantinople in 1782.
 Bulgakov began working in the Ministry of Foreign Affairs in 1797.
 Thanks to his linguistic skills, he served in a diplomatic capacity during Russia's wars with Turkey and France.
 At the Congress of Vienna in 1815, Bulgakov assisted the Russian Tsar Alexander I and the Foreign Minister.
 The Tsar offered him an ambassador position in Copenhagen.
 However, Bulgakov asked the Tsar for his appointment as Director of Posts in Moscow in February 1816.
 He soon succeeded in this post and was transferred to Saint Petersburg on 23 December 1819.
 As Director of Saint Petersburg Posts, Bulgakov worked there with Prince Golitsyn, who was in charge of the Russian Postal Department.